6 Types of Obesity and their Causes

-Have you heard these phrases?
-It’s possible that you have even said them.
+Have you heard these before?
+You might have even said them yourself.
 Can any of them be true?

 The answer is yes.

 There are many types of obesity and each one has a different cause.
-Therefore, it’s likely that your diet and exercise plan might not be giving you the results you wanted.
+Therefore, it’s likely that your diet and exercise plan might not be giving you the results you desire.

-To keep from getting frustrated, we’ll explain what the different types are, and how they differ.
-When you decide to lose weight, however, it’s best to see a specialist who can diagnose your particular problem and personalize a treatment regimen, unlike any other.
+To keep from getting frustrated, we’ll explain what the different types are and how they differ.
+When you decide to lose weight, however, it’s best to see a specialist who can diagnose your particular problem and personalize a treatment regimen, especially tailored for you.

 Learn about the 6 types of obesity and their causes